HamzaShaieb/HamzaShaieb/README.md

  # Hi there, I'm <a href="https://hamsazashaiebp1.netlify.app/" target="_blank">Hamza Shaieb</a> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

- Hi!
-I'm Hamza Shaieb, a full-stack web developer from Tunisia.
+A full-stack web developer from Tunisia.
 I love programming with JavaScript and building projects with its frameworks.
 I aim to create clean,     efficient, and scalable code that's user-friendly.
 Thank you for visiting my profile, and I look forward to connecting with you!

  <img align="right" alt="GIF" src="./coding.gif?raw=true" width="325" height="200" />